AntonySme1/CS314/team/sprint2.md

 #### What we did well

-* We stated working together more as a team and planning better.
+* We started working together more as a team and planning better.
 * The team communicated well throughout the sprint.
+* We were able to help each other learn the tools to do our parts.

 #### What we need to work on

 * Focusing on what the main epics of the sprint are instead of doing what looks fun.
 * We need to work on working together (pair programming).
+* Reading the epics more and planning them out better to break them down into a more accurate amount of tasks.

 #### What we will change next sprint

 * Doing the main epics of the sprint before doing any others to keep us on track.
 * Spend more time doing pair programming.
+* We will plan out our sprint better by breaking down epics more.